Malcolm-Abbott/rc0124-code-solutions/typescript-closures/typescript-closures-quiz-notes.md

 - How can you tell if a function will be created with a closure?

 If a function is wrapped inside of another function.
+When a variable outside of its local scope is referenced.

 - In React, what is one important case where you need to know if a closure was created?